Cotonti/dev-documentation/devel.coding_style.en.md

 **Loop Indices:** \
 In this case, the index of the outer loop should always be `$i`.
-If there's a loop inside that loop, its index should be `$j`, followed by $k, and so on.
+If there's a loop inside that loop, its index should be `$j`, followed by `$k`, and so on.
 If the loop is being indexed by some already-existing variable with a meaningful name, this guideline does not apply, example:
 ```php
 for ($i = 0; $i < $outerSize; $i++) {